mtx13/NLP_Employee_Performance/README.md

   - Inspection of the data and visualizations to reveal necessary cleansing, determine accuracy measurements and identify missing data.

 - Employee_Feedback_Sentiment_Analysis.ipynb
-  - Model that does it all.
+  - Final model to load and clean data, tokenize text and apply the ordinal classifier and sentiment score
+  - F1 scores and heatmaps are generated

 ---
 ## Data Files <a name="data"></a>
 These two files were joined into a single dataset and split into train/test within the code.
 - employee_review_mturk_dataset_test_v6_kaggle.csv
 - employee_review_mturk_dataset_v10_kaggle.csv

-The data files retrieved from Kaggle have 6 columns:
+Each of the data files has 6 columns:
  - unique id
  - employee name
  - nine-box performance rating